Azure/azure-openapi-validator/docs/rules.md

 Please refer to [xms-identifier-validation.md](./xms-identifier-validation.md) for details.

+### XmsLongRunningOperationProperty

+If an operation's (PUT/POST/PATCH/DELETE) responses have `Location` or `Azure-AsyncOperation` headers then it MUST have the property `x-ms-long-running-operation` set to `true`.

+Please refer to [xms-long-running-operation-property.md](./xms-long-running-operation-property.md) for details.

 ### XmsPageableListByRGAndSubscriptions

 When a tracked resource has list by resource group and subscription operations, the x-ms-pageable extension values must be same for both operations.
 A tracked resource is a resource with a 'location' property as required.
 If this rule flags a resource which does not have a 'location' property, then it might be a false positive.